by Amy Medling, founder of PCOS Diva

 Symptoms of SAD may vary depending on the person, but the common symptoms are, anxiety, irritability, withdrawal, depression, lack of energy, loss of libido, difficulty concentrating, increased desire to sleep, increased appetite (especially for carbohydrates), and an increase in PMS symptoms.

 It is estimated that 35 million Americans (more women than men) have SAD, a form of depression during the fall and winter months.
 When the days grow longer in the spring the symptoms disappear and remain dormant until next fall.
+It is important to differentiate Seasonal Affective Disorder from depression.
+SAD goes away in the spring, whereas other types of depression do not.
+(5)

 Interestingly, longer nights in the fall and winter encourage our brains to produce more melatonin (the darkness hormone) at the expense of serotonin (the feel-good hormone).Our bodies want to stay in sync with the natural cycles of the seasons, but our busy lifestyles don’t allow for us to wait until the sun rises to get up in the morning and go to bed shortly after it sets, so when the days are shorter we experience a sort of non-stop jet lag.